DouweHorsthuis/Flanker_task_experiment/README.md

 As you can see below, the onset of the trigger (orange) is at the same time as where the stimuli exceed the average threshold (blue)
 ![Timing](https://github.com/DouweHorsthuis/Flanker_task_experiment/blob/main/images/Timing.JPG)

+**if you plan to use this paradigm**
+You need to do the same and test if for your setup the timing is also okay.
+This timing is dictated by the refreshrate of your screen, the quality of your computer and potentially other minor factors.
+If you want to change the timing you can change  "deltat = ..".
+Whenever this shows up in the code it will delay the sending of the trigger by x amount of miliseconds.
+So in our case we noticed the screen being 9ms delayed, so this is why we delay the trigger by the same amount.

 ### Data collection
 This experiment is used to collected EEG data, eye tracking data and RT data.